Frank Gore: Buffalo Bills

 On March 13, 2019, Gore signed a one-year, $2 million contract with the Buffalo Bills.

-After rushing for 20 yards on twelve carries against the New York Jets to the start the 2019 season, Gore had 19 carries for 68 rushing yards and his first rushing touchdown since Week 12 of the 2017 season in the 28–14 victory over the New York Giants in Week 2.
+After rushing for 20 yards on twelve carries against the New York Jets to start the 2019 season, Gore had 19 carries for 68 rushing yards and his first rushing touchdown since Week 12 of the 2017 season in the 28–14 victory over the New York Giants in Week 2.
 During a Week 4 16–10 loss to the defending Super Bowl champion New England Patriots, Gore became the fourth player in NFL history to run for 15,000 yards after rushing 17 times for 109 yards.
 He also became the second-oldest player in NFL history with a 100+ yard rushing game, 61 days younger than MacArthur Lane in 1978.
 During a Week 12 20–3 victory over against the Denver Broncos, Gore ran for 65 yards and surpassed Barry Sanders' career total of 15,269 rushing yards for third place all time.
 This was Gore's 15th season with at least 500 rushing yards, an NFL record.

 Gore finished the 2019 season with 166 carries for 599 yards and two touchdowns to go along with 13 receptions for 100 yards in 16 games and eight starts.
 He ended up leading the team in carries while sharing the backfield with rookie Devin Singletary.
 With the Bills appearing in the wild-card round of the playoffs, Gore made his first postseason appearance since his time with the 49ers in the 2013 season.
 Against the Houston Texans, Gore had eight carries for 22 yards in the 22–19 overtime road loss.
 Gore was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.